Early Aviation Collection

 A true David and Goliath story -- a Grasshopper credited with six German tank kills, including two legendary Tiger tanks, in a role for which it was never intended.
 Survived for years under the cover of a nameless civilian aircraft.
 Fully restored to its original configuration.

-The A-36 is a derivative of the P-51A Mustang or Mustang I as it was known in RAF service.
-The A-36 was designed as a dive-bomber version of the famed fighter that was designed.
+The A-36 was developed around the same time as the P-51A Mustang or Mustang I as it was known in RAF service.
+The A-36 was designed as a dive-bomber version of the famed P-51 fighter .

 The UC-78, known affectionately as the "Bamboo Bomber" because of its wooden construction, was well known as a multi-engine trainer of WWII.
 Many bomber pilots saw training on this aircraft.